-Research Centers in Minority Institutions (RCMI)(U54) provides grants to institutions that offer doctorate degrees in the health professions or in a health-related science and have a historical and current commitment to educating underrepresented students, and for institutions that deliver healthcare services, providing clinical services to medically underserved communities.
+Research Centers in Minority Institutions (RCMI)(U54) provides grants to institutions that offer doctorate degrees in the health professions or in a health-related science and have a historical and current commitment to educating underrepresented students, and for institutions that provide clinical services to medically underserved communities.

 The primary goals of the program are to:

-- Enhance institutional research capacity within the areas of basic biomedical, behavioral, and/or clinical research
+- Enhance institutional research capacity within the areas of basic biomedical, behavioral, population, and/or clinical research

-- Enable all levels of investigators to become more successful in obtaining competitive extramural support, especially from NIH, particularly on diseases that disproportionately impact minority and other health disparity populations
+- Enable all levels of investigators to become more successful in obtaining competitive extramural support, especially from NIH, particularly on diseases that disproportionately impact populations that experience health disparities

 - Foster environments conducive to career enhancement with a special emphasis on development of new and early career investigators

-- Enhance the tools for, conduct of, and dissemination of research generally and specifically for advancing minority health and preventing and eliminating health disparities
+- Enhance the tools for and conduct of research generally and specifically for advancing minority health and reducing health disparities

 Grantees must enhance institutional research capacity and support the research needs of its investigators.
 Required and optional core activities are described in the application instructions.